benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

     -   Policies:
         -   DontDisplayLastUserName: (0 or 1) Set this to 1 and upon
             relogging in the last user name to do will not be shown.
-        -   VerboseStatus: (0 or 1) When enababled this will show verbose information when logging on or off or booting up or shutting down.
-Useful for dignosing slow startups.
+        -   VerboseStatus: (0 or 1) When enabled this will show verbose information when logging on or off or booting up or shutting down.
+Useful for diagnosing slow startups.
         -   Explorer:
             -   ClassicShell: (0 or 1) Set to 1 to disable most of the
                 Windows 98+ features in Explorer.
 Features including